Blood of the Word · Chapter 144

 Chapter 144: The Surety Book

-Corin brought them the surety book after vespers while Mareth stood below at the witness bench finishing the day's signatures as if ordinary ink might yet save him from what the upstairs room was about to contain.
+Corin brought the surety book after vespers while Mareth stood below finishing the day's signatures as if ordinary ink might yet save him from what the upstairs room was about to contain.

 The book was thicker than it looked from the counter.
 Heavy at the spine.
 Wax flakes lodged in the corners.
 Tabs for family warranty, trade surety, borrowed proxy, ward transition, tool liability, room continuity, and public claim.